Display Accessibility Tools

 The requirements for the BMB 491 Off Campus/External Internship course include but are not limited to the following:

-Final Report: Deadline for submitting final report (Friday before Finals week at Noon).
+Final Report: Deadline for submitting final report (Friday before Finals week at Noon for Fall and Spring).
+(Summer deadlines with be determined by the undergraduate administration).
 Submission must include mentor's signature and their acknowledgement of submitting a final evaluation/grade to Dr. Susanne Hoffmann Benning (hoffman16@msu.edu) and Dr. Charles Hoogstraten (hoogstr3@msu.edu).
 Report must be 2-3 pages in length.

 The requirements for the BMB 499 senior thesis are as follows: